All Episodes

 And the light at the end of the tunnel is that the media is now going to be pushed in a corner.

-And there's the Republicans now are going to have to use the power of being able to call hearings and subpoena powers to actually investigate real crimes.
+And the Republicans now are going to have to use the power of being able to call hearings and subpoena powers to actually investigate real crimes.

 We're the ones that voted for this guy.